Ethiopian eunuch

-The Ethiopian eunuch, also called as Djan Darada (Russian: Джан Дарада), is a figure in the New Testament of the Bible and an early Christian saint.
-His feast days are on 4 January, 17 June, and on 27 August.
+The Ethiopian eunuch, also called Djan Darada (Russian: Джан Дарада) or Simeon Bakos, is a figure in the New Testament of the Bible.
+Recognized as an early Christian saint, his feast days are on 4 January, 17 June, and on 27 August, respective to different Christian denominations.
 The story of his conversion to Christianity at the preaching of Philip the Evangelist is recounted in Acts 8.
-He is a foundational figure of the Ethiopian Orthodox Church.
+He is a foundational figure of the Ethiopian Orthodox Tewahedo Church.